wovo/list-of-talks/readme.md

    - not all texts (authors names, and even titles) are in ASCII
    - the python YoutubeSearch has a bug that pops up (only) occasionally
    - not all conferences have all schedules available
-   - to add tags later, each talk must have a identifier that never changes
+   - to add tags later, each talk must have a identifier that never ever changes
+   - lots of talks on the (earlier?) schedules can't be found on youtube
+   - c++now schedule up to 2017 doesn't mention the speakers
+   - meeting-c++ 2016 had a different schedule formatting
+   - older schedules often not available, but a youtube playlist is!